jrandj/java-11/README.md

 	}
 	```

 1. There are special functional interfaces for primitives.
-The BooleanSupplier functioan interface is shown below:
+The BooleanSupplier functional interface is shown below:
 	```java
 	// boolean getAsBoolean()